jwang1122/apcomputer/exams/sectionII-03.md

-# AP Computer Science A, Section II
+# AP Computer Science A, Section II, problem 3

 3. In this question you will implement two methods for a class Tournament that keeps track of the players who have registered for a tournament.
 The Tournament class uses the Player class shown below.
 A Player has a name and player number specified when a player is constructed.